gazellekit/gazelle/docs/README.md

 ---
-description: The .NET SDK for Civil Engineers.
+description: A faster, safer engine for civil engineering design.
 ---

 # Welcome